komsan-k/connected-objects/LAB/lab-02/README.md

 ## 7. Exercises
 1. Implement a PWM LED driver.
 2. Add debounce logic to the button driver.
-3. Port drivers to a different microcontroller platform.
-4. Use interrupts for button handling.
+3. Use interrupts for button handling.

 ---